maxisi/ringdown/README.md

 pip install git+https://github.com/maxisi/ringdown.git
 ```

+Additionally, you may follow the [JAX documentation](https://jax.readthedocs.io/en/latest/installation.html) to install JAX with GPU support.

 ### Complete Environments

 A complete [conda](https://docs.conda.io/en/latest/) environment that includes all the prerequisites (and more!) to install `ringdown` can be found in  `environment.yml` in the current directory: